 So the question is always “what can I expect when I get to rehab?”

 (First in a series of what to expect – No.2 – Life after Drug Rehab – the Inpatient Programme)

 Leaving your comfort zone for the treatment centres of a rehab facility is an unnerving prospect, but it is often the only solution for addicts and alcoholics trapped in the claws of addiction.
-It’s not unusual to wonder about what exactly lies on the other side of the rehab doors, especially if you are facing residential treatment programs that will last between 28 and 42 days.
+It’s not unusual to wonder about what exactly lies on the other side of the rehab doors, especially if you are facing residential treatment programmes that will last between 28 and 42 days.
 So, here’s a little about what you can expect when you get to Houghton House.

 Checking Into Rehab

 The first thing that happens upon your arrival at our addiction treatment centers is an addiction assessment.
 The purpose of the assessment in intake process is to decide whether addiction exists, and what the extent of addiction is.
 This is done in order to evaluate whether detoxification will be necessary and to what degree.
 It is important to be honest during the assessment, especially when it comes to drug abuse and what drugs were used, when last you used and what quantities, as this determines the kind of detoxification that will be implemented.
 A trained professional conducts mental health and drugs and alcohol assessments.
 This information given by the addict is kept confidential and used in constructing a unique treatment plan.
 During this process financial considerations, as well as the relevant medical aid cover, is addressed.

 Detox in Rehab